Girish-Krishnan/Loma-Physics-Engine/README.md

 > **Tip:** keep `$PYTHONPATH` *unset*; every driver appends the correct parent
 > directory to `sys.path` before importing the `compiler` front-end.

+**Note**: You also need a complete working implementation of HW 1, 2 and 3 for this code to run (as the compiler is needed, of course).
+I didn't include the compiler source here for brevity.

 ---

 ## 1 · Repository layout